Tom's Guide Verdict

 Selecting a server that's suitable for P2P, however, is rather tricky on desktop.
-The FAQ on-site says to look for the 'P2P icon', but in our experience that's only visible on the mobile apps.
+The FAQ on-site says to look for the 'P2P icon', but in my experience that's only visible on the mobile apps.
 Mac and Windows users are left out in the cold.

 If you get into a sticky situation, you can click the Help button, but the FAQ section this brings up is thin, and sometimes you can't even scroll all the way to the bottom of an answer.
 You're better off heading to the website.

 However, submitting a ticket in-app is a nice addition, but it does take you to a third-party page.
 It's probably perfectly fine, but a little bit of PureVPN branding would go a long way here.

 The biggest issue I found last time was that the kill switch let through my real IP address when activated.
 Thankfully this has been sorted now, and PureVPN is much more secure as a result.

 The Android app is more of the same when compared to its desktop counterparts.
 This does include the features too, as spilt tunneling is available for Android as well.
 Still, some things were missing that should have been there.